Amazon union organizers deflated as vote tilts against them

 Amazon union organizers deflated as vote tilts against themNew

 Amazon is heading into the final stretch of a union push in Bessemer, Alabama with a sizeable lead over labor organizers.
 With nearly half the ballots counted Thursday night, 1,100 warehouse workers had rejected the union while 463 voted in favor of it.
 The count will resume Friday morning in Birmingham, Alabama, where agents for the National Labor Relations Board are counting each vote by hand.
-The Retail, Wholesale and Department Store Union, which is organizing the Amazon workers in Bessemer, said that 3,215 votes were sent in — about 55% of the nearly 6,000 workers who were eligible to vote.
+The Retail, Wholesale and Department Store Union said that 3,215 votes were sent in.
+That’s about 55% of the nearly 6,000 workers who were eligible to vote.